djangonauts/django-hstore/README.rst

   database regarding of their original type.
 * Hstore extension is not automatically installed on use this package.
 You must install it manually.
 * To run tests, hstore extension must be installed on template1 database.
+* If ``django.middleware.transaction.TransactionMiddleware`` is enabled and the project is deployed through ``uwsgi``, the first request to a view working with models featuring hstore fields will raise an exception; see `Django Ticket #22297`_ for more details on this issue.
+This issue is specific to Django 1.6 and below.

 **Important Note:** the future version of HStore will bring types, nested structures and more advanced features, for more info read `On the state of HStore`_ by Engine Yard.